 - Create art with it.
 Melt hard candy like life savers and suckers in the oven to make stained glass artwork.
 Here’s an idea from the Food Network.

 - Assemble candy-themed crafts.
 There is no shortage of ideas on Pinterest, from candy wreaths to haunted Halloween houses.

 - Give it to your dentist.
 Many dentists participate in a Halloween candy exchange or buyback program.
-Check this website to see if one is participating in your area.
+Call your dentist to see if they’re hosting one of these events.

 - Donate it to the troops.
-Holidays are the perfect time to send a care package to a member of the armed services, letting them know we appreciate them!
-Operation gratitude has the dos and don’ts of donating Halloween candy on their website.
+Holidays are the perfect time to send a care package to a member of the armed services, letting them know they are appreciated.
+Visit Operation Gratitude’s website for the do’s and don’ts of donating Halloween candy.

-From my perspective as a pediatrician, the best part of trick or treating is the energy they expended in collecting it!
+From my perspective as a pediatrician, the best part of trick-or-treating is the energy kids expended in collecting their candy.
 Halloween is a special occasion and kids should be allowed to indulge and appreciate their hard work.
-However, it’s important for kids to get back on track with their healthy habits, and utilizing some of the ideas above can help get rid of the temptation.
+However, it’s important for kids to get back on track with their healthy habits, and using some of the ideas above can help get rid of the temptation.